Miihir79/Android-Companies/README.md

 # Android-Companies
 [![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 <br>

+The aim of this repo is to consolidate all the good opportunities for android developers.

 ### A list of good companies hiring android developers in India

 | Company Name  | Apply | Mail id | Avg Package | Internships?| TechStack|